 Are you a concerned parent?
-Have no fear – every company behind all the popular browsers equally cares about keeping kids safe online.
-From Chrome and Firefox to Internet Explorer and Opera, the makers of these browsers have added a slew of built-in security features, which can be further enhanced by extensions.
+Have no fear – every company behind the popular browsers equally cares about keeping kids safe online.
+From Chrome and Firefox to Edge and Opera, the makers of these browsers have added a slew of built-in security features, which can be further enhanced by extensions.

 These features cover it all – from the option to add site exceptions and control cookies, to safe browsing mode and blocking access to certain sites by a user.
 Our guide will outline how to set-up parental controls in every popular browser.